MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Specifying posting report options

 By default, Microsoft Dynamics GP automatically prints posting reports.
-If you don’t want to print the reports, or if you want to select different destinations for the reports, you can change them using the Posting Setup window.
+If you don't want to print the reports, or if you want to select different destinations for the reports, you can change them using the Posting Setup window.